Frequently Asked Questions

 Do you have different classes for older and younger children?

 We have three programs on offer.
-Little Kids Art Club for 4 to 6 yr olds, Creative Kids Art Club for older children and Art Club for 9 to 14yrs.
+Creative Kids Art Club for over 5 yrs and Art Club for 9 to 14yrs.
+Little Kids Art Club for 4 to 6 yr olds runs in the school holidays.
 In terms of skills and ideas, a child's ability is determined more by previous art experience than by age.
 For example, we’ve taught nine year-olds who have never worked with clay, done printmaking or threaded a needle alongside five year-old veterans of our classes, who have confidence in all the major art areas.
 The longer children attend our classes, the more skilled and creative they become; and we can always come up with new challenges to surprise them!

 Can I stay for the class and help my child?